Custom Restraint Links

 Rigid single-directional

-Linear rigid single-directionalrestraints restrict node displacement only in one direction along the axis.
-They are disabled during displacement in the other direction.
-For example, sliding supports restrict downward displacement (fig. 7.a), but not upward - the pipe is removed from the support and the restraint is disabled (fig. 7.b).
+Linear rigid single-directional restraints restrict node displacement in one direction only.
+They disengage during displacement in the opposite direction.
+For example, sliding supports restrict downward displacement (Fig. 7a), but not upward - the pipe lifts off the support and the restraint disengages (Fig. 7b).

 Fig. 7

-Linear (fig. 8) and lateral (fig. 5) elastic restraints are springs which always function as double-acting restraints (never disabled).
+Linear (Fig. 8) and rotational (Fig. 5) spring restraints are springs that always function as double-acting restraints (never disengage).
 Characterized by flexibility C

 Fig. 8